 To put some things in perspective:

-- The popularity of the show has served as the foundation for world tours and international brand identities many of the contestants
+- The popularity of the show has served as the foundation for world tours and international brand identities for many of the contestants

 Rupaul used some clever tactics to improve his show’s reach and popularity.
 It was one of the television shows to fully embrace the internet – using its less regulated formats to deepen the stories of each of its contestants and push boundaries of what is to be expected of TV.